So you want to pursue a career in UI design, but there’s just one tiny issue holding you back: you have absolutely no idea how to start UI designing.

 If you do feel brave enough for some face-to-face networking, try searching local design meetups in your area.
 Whether it’s online or in person, making connections in the industry will give you more insight into your future career and may just open up some professional doors.

-As you near the end of your UI course, it’s time to start thinking about your next move.
+As you near the end of your journey to a career in UI design, it’s time to start thinking about your next move.
 How will you make the transition from studying UI design to actually landing your first role?

 Start by searching online job boards to get an idea of what’s out there.
 You can then begin to tailor your CV towards the roles that take your fancy.
 Even if you’re not ready to start applying, it’ll be much easier to get going if you’ve already got a feel for the market.

-With the CareerFoundry UI design course, you can also choose to take the Job Preparation module.
+With the CareerFoundry UI Design Program, you can also choose to take the Job Preparation module.
 With the help of a career specialist, you’ll polish your application package and brush up on your interview skills.